CENOS-Platform/cenos-docs-antennas/docs/geometry-lumped-ports.md

 ---
-id: geometry-lumped-ports
+id: geometry-ports
 title: Port definitions in CENOS
 sidebar_label: Port definitions
 ---

 An essential element of your RF simulation is the *port* and it is important to figure out how to define it properly.
-For this reason, we need to **understand what kind of options we have and make modifications to our model, if necessary.**
+For this reason, we need to **understand what kind of options we have and make modifications to our model, if necessary**.

-_For most applications, you won’t need to modify your geometry to feed your model_, as defining a port in CENOS RF has been made incredibly straightforward and can be done with your existing geometry.
+*For most applications, you won’t need to modify your geometry to feed your model*, as defining a port in CENOS RF has been made incredibly straightforward and can be done with your existing geometry.

-Currently there are two types of port definitions in CENOS:
+Currently there are three types of port definitions in CENOS:

 - *Discrete port*
 - *Coaxial port*

----
+- *Waveguide port*

 ## Discrete port

-The **discrete port** in CENOS is the _simplest way to define the feed of your model_.
+The **discrete port** in CENOS is the *simplest way to define the feed of your model*.
 Essentially, **all you have to do is to select two terminals** - one on each conductive surface where you connect the feed in real life.
 The placement of each of the terminals is dependent on the type of model you are simulating.

 For example, if you are simulating a simple microstrip antenna, such as an IFA, you would place one terminal on the edge of the feed line of the microstrip and the other on the closest edge of the ground plane.